vapoursynth/vapoursynth/doc/pythonreference.rst

       *max_cache_size* for video memory.
 The default is 80% of the driver reported budget.
 Returns the limit in effect.

+      GPU resident clips and frames expose a *gpu_resident* property on VideoNode and on frames.
+Pixel data of a GPU resident frame cannot be accessed from Python — plane access raises an error until the clip has passed through *std.GPUDownload* — while *set_output()* and *output()* insert the download automatically.
+See :doc:`gpufilters`.

    .. py:attribute:: core_version

       Returns the core version as VapourSynthVersion tuple.